BobGreenwade/Delusion-Loop-Interrupter/README.md

 - `protocol_utils.py` — shared routing and logging
 - `realityModePrompt.py` — framing alignment
 - `referToHuman.py` — referral to trusted individuals
 - `scopedMemory.py` — memory isolation

 See [`Protocols Overview`](./src/protocols/Protocols%20Overview.md) and [`Safeguard Flowchart`](./Safeguard%20Flowchart.md) for logic and escalation paths.

+**Note:** `callHuman.py` is reserved for cases that have spiraled beyond synthetic containment.
+It initiates external intervention only when **conversational safety** cannot be maintained.
+The system’s primary function remains keeping users **grounded in reality** through editorial mitigation and emotional modulation.

 ---